wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 !!! question
     Based on the prior exercise, look at the FM-12 SYNOP message and predict how many output BUFR messages will be generated.

+    Now copy paste this message into SYNOP form and submit the data.

-Does the number match your expection, and if not, why not?
+    Did the number of messages generated match your expectation and if not, why not?

 ??? warning "Click to reveal answer"

+    You might have expected three BUFR messages to be generated, one for each weather report.
+However, instead you got 2 warnings and only one BUFR file.

     In order for a weather report to be converted to BUFR the basic metadata contained in the station list is required.
-Whilst the above example includes three weather reports two of the three stations reporting have not been registered in the wis2box.
-As a result, only one weather report has been converted two BUFR.
+Whilst the above example includes three weather reports, two of the three stations reporting were not registered in your wis2box.

+    As a result, only one of the three weather report resulted in a BUFR file being generated and WIS2 notification being published.
+The other two weather reports were ignored and warnings were generated.

 !!! hint
     Take note of the relationship between the WIGOS Identifier and the traditional station